Melody Time: The Legend of Johnny Appleseed

 A retelling of the story of John Chapman, who spent most of his life roaming the Midwestern United States (mainly Ohio and Indiana) in the pioneer days, and planting apple trees, thus earning his famous nickname.
 He also spread Christianity.
 Dennis Day narrates (as an "old settler who knew Johnny well") and provides the voices of both Johnny and his guardian angel.

-The segment was released independently on December 25, 1955 as Johnny Appleseed.
+The segment was released independently on December 25, 1955, as Johnny Appleseed.
 The piece has a running time of "17 minutes [making it] the film's second-longest piece".
 Before being adapted for Melody Time, the story of Johnny Appleseed was "first immortalized around campfires", then later turned into "storybook form".

 Little Toot

 The story of Little Toot by Hardie Gramatky, in which the title protagonist, a small tugboat in New York City, wanted to be just like his father Big Toot, but could not seem to stay out of trouble.

 The Andrews Sisters provide vocals.
 A clip features briefly in the "Friendship" song on Disney Sing Along Songs volume Friend Like Me.
 It was also featured in Sing Me a Story with Belle.
-This segment is later served as an inspiration for TUGS.

 Trees

 A recitation of the 1913 poem "Trees" by Joyce Kilmer, featuring music by Oscar Rasbach and performed by Fred Waring and the Pennsylvanians.
-The lyrical setting accompanies animation of bucolic scenes seen through the changing of the seasons.
+The lyrical setting accompanies animation of bucolic scenes seen through the changing of the seasons, with an extended break between the sixth and seventh lines of the poem to accommodate a storm scene.

 To preserve the look of the original story sketches, layout artist Ken O'Connor came up with the idea of using frosted cels and rendering the pastel images right onto the cel.
 Before being photographed each cel was laminated in clear lacquer to protect the pastel.
 The result was a look that had never been seen in animation before.

 Blame It on the Samba

 Donald Duck and José Carioca meet the Aracuan Bird, who introduces them to the pleasures of the samba.
-The accompanying music is the 1914 polka Apanhei-te, Cavaquinho by Ernesto Nazareth, fitted with English lyrics.
+The accompanying music is the 1914 polka Apanhei-te, cavaquinho by Ernesto Nazareth, fitted with English lyrics.

 The Dinning Sisters provide vocals while organist Ethel Smith appears in a live-action role.